Aaron Tshibola: Gençlerbirliği

 In July 2021, Tshibola signed for Turkish side Gençlerbirliği.
 He made his debut playing 90 minutes of a 0–0 draw with Adanaspor.
-On 19 December 2021, Tshibola scored his first goal in Turkish football, in a 5–0 victory over Menemenspor.
+On 19 December 2021, he scored his first goal in Turkish football, in a 5–0 victory over Menemenspor.

 AEL Limassol

 On 12 August 2022, Cypriot First Division club AEL Limassol announced that Tshibola had joined the club.
 He made his debut of the club on 28 August 2022, in a 2–1 away defeat to local rivals Aris Limassol.
 He scored his first goal in Cyprus on 28 October 2022, in a 3–0 victory over Akritas Chlorakas.

+Hatta Club

+In August 2023, Tshibola joined newly promoted UAE Pro League team Hatta Club for a €150,000 fee.

+After half a season with Lamia, Tshibola joined Greek Super League club Levadiakos in June 2025.

 International career

 Tshibola was called up by England U18 and made his debut, coming on as a substitute in the second half, in a 1–0 loss against Belgium on 5 March 2013.

-He is also eligible to represent The Democratic Republic of the Congo due to his ancestry.
-He was called up to the DR Congo national football team for a friendly against Kenya on 26 March 2017, but did not make an appearance.
+He is also eligible to represent DR Congo national team due to his ancestry.
+He was called up to the DR Congo national team for a friendly against Kenya on 26 March 2017, but did not make an appearance.
 On 27 March 2018, he finally made his senior international debut for DR Congo, playing 45 minutes in a friendly against Tanzania.